Innoruptor/ControllerContext/README.md

 @end
 ```

-Below is an example of creating the first INNControllerContext instance and passing it forward to the next View Controller.
+Below is an example of creating the first INNControllerContext instance and passing it forward to the next view controller.

 ```objective-c
 ColorsVC *vc = [[ColorsVC alloc]init];